steltenpower/yearlyCompare/README.md

 Data is generated nonsense for demo and test purposes.

-To have a place to discuss/improve on code with others
+To have a place to discuss/improve on code with others.